 The found that when it comes to third level, unsurprisingly accommodation represents a substantial average annual cost.

-In 2018, 54% of college students are living at home but the number of students living in rented accommodation has almost doubled to 29% compared to last year.
+In 2019, 51% of college students are living at home but the number of students living in rented accommodation has almost doubled to 29% compared to last year.
 The number of college goers living in student accommodation has also increased.

 Another noticeable shift is in the mode of transport that third level students are using.
 Students have switched their main modes of transport to college from cars and cycling to using public transport and walking.
 It’s not surprising that students are trying to cut transport costs given that the average spend on transport to college is €344.